How to renew an Irish passport as an adult

 You must include a digital photo as part of your application.
 You can do this through a participating photo provider like a pharmacy.

-They can help you in one of two ways:
+They can help you in one of 2 ways:

 - They can give you a unique code to include with your online application

-- Ask them to email it to you, or save the photo on a USB device, or other storage method.
+- Ask them to email it to you, or save the photo on a USB device, or other storage methods.
 You must have access to the photo when completing your online application

 Take the photo yourself

 - Take a photo at home using a digital camera or smartphone.
 This cannot be a “selfie” and you should not use the zoom function of your camera.
 The photo must capture your image from the waist upwards.

 You can read more about the photo requirements for the Passport Online service.

 If you are an Irish citizen living in Ireland, you should fill in form APS 1.
 You will find this form at Garda stations and any Post Office.
 It is not currently possible to download the paper application form.

 If your current passport has more than 12 months of validity at the time of your renewal application, you will have to send the original passport by post.